percona/pxb-docs/docs/howtos/recipes_ibkx_partition.md

 against each table of each database, the directories of each database will be created even if they are empty.

-## Preparing the backup
+## Prepare the backup

-For preparing partial backups, the procedure is analogous to [restoring individual tables](../innobackupex/restoring_individual_tables_ibk.md) : apply the logs and use `innobackupex --export`:
+For preparing partial backups, the procedure is analogous to [restoring individual tables](../innobackupex/restoring_individual_tables_ibk.md): apply the logs and use `innobackupex --export`:

 ```shell